OzanErkal/Knapsackp/README.md

 In KP01 problem, one is given a knapsack with an _integer_ capacity and a **set** of  items, which each have an integer profit and an integer weight.
 The goal is to select a subset of items to put into the knapsack such that the total value is maximized and the total weight does not exceed the knapsack capacity.

-The task is to Design and implement the following(s)
+The task is to Design and Implement the following(s)

 Phase 1:  Create java class(es) to represent a 0–1 knapsack problem instance given in the format described in the [GitHub repository](https://github.com/JorikJooken/knapsackProblemInstances).
 A dataset of 3240 problem instances is made publicly available by [Jooken, Leyman, and De Causmaecker (2022)](https://www.sciencedirect.com/science/article/pii/S037722172101016X).